International knowledge exchange

 On Friday 4 June, our annual Knowledge Day took place – a three-part in-depth programme (in English) for professionals and other rooftop enthusiasts.

 The Knowledge Day had a strong international focus and consisted of the Rooftop Farmers Meet-up (in cooperation with DakAkker) in the morning, interactive Lunch Workshops and the TOP^ summit about the sustainable layered city (in cooperation with Architecture Institute Rotterdam) in the afternoon.
+This years’ programme was centred around the theme A layered and sustainable city.
 This year, the full Knowledge Day programme took take place online.

 The day was presented from the parking garage at Kruisplein in Rotterdam.
 The main location of Rotterdam Architecture Month in 2021, for which our Knowledge Day served as the kick-off event.